-Let’s learn Server Patching with Azure Update Management for Azure Servers (Windows & Linux).
-How many of you are wondering what is the solution for server patching?
-Obliviously SCCM (a.k.a ConfigMgr) can handle Windows server patching using Orchestration groups.
+Let’s learn Server Patching with Azure Update Management for Azure Servers (Windows and Linux).
+How many of you are wondering what the solution for server patching is?
+Fortunately, SCCM (a.k.a.
+ConfigMgr) can handle Windows server patching using Orchestration groups.

 Update Management is available for both Windows and Linux.
 The solution uses the Microsoft Monitoring Agent (MMA) for Windows or Linux, PowerShell Desired State Configuration (DSC) for Linux, an Automation Hybrid Runbook Worker, and Microsoft Update or Windows Server Update Services (WSUS) for Windows servers.

-NOTE! – You can manage both LINUX and Windows servers with Azure Update Management (AUM) solution.
+You can manage both LINUX and Windows servers with the Azure Update Management (AUM) solution.
 AUM solution can be used for both on-prem and Azure servers.

 Supported Operating System Versions for Azure Update Management

-Let’s see what are the supported OS version of the Azure Update Management solution.
+Let’s see what are the supported OS versions of the Azure Update Management solution.

 Let’s see what are the unsupported OS version of the Azure Update Management solution.